AlexBocken/kanji/README.md

 Composites are added to the last kanji learned to completely understand the composite.
 E.g. "週末" (Wochenende) is added at "週" (no. 340), not "末" (no. 230).

+## Readings
+I've pulled all available On- Kun- and Nanori-readings from http://nihongo.monash.edu/ using a script.
+These readings are not yet displayed on the cards themselves but are listed in the notes.
+If you want to see my awful coding practices for such one off stuff which just needs to generate a file once, look into the other branches of this git repository.

 ## Fonts
 For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's (or is it Ulrich Apel's?
 It's not quite clear to me.) great font I found on [his website](https://www.nihilist.org.uk/).
 The licenses for these fonts can also be found in the `licenses` folder of this git repository.